 - 5. Preheat the oven to 375°F (190°C).

 - 6. Place a sheet of parchment paper on a work surface and lightly flour it.
 Place the dough on the floured parchment and roll it out into a large circle between 1/8 and 1/4 inch (3 to 6 mm) thick.
+The dough should be up to 18 inches in diameter.
+(Yes, this makes a ginormous crostata!)
 Carefully transfer the dough and the parchment paper to a rimmed baking sheet.
 Check to make certain there are no cracks in the dough where the filling could leak out or the crostata could turn soggy.
 If there are cracks, gently press or massage them until the seam disappears.

 - 7. Spoon the cooled cranberry apple filling onto the center of the dough.
 Gently fold the edges of the dough over the filling, letting the dough fall into pleats as you work.
 Refrigerate the assembled crostata for a few minutes while you make the streusel.